dmulyalin/ttp/docs/source/Groups/Functions.rst

 * ``key`` - name of key to check value for
 * ``value`` - value to check against

-This function checks if certain key in group results equal to value provided, returning True if so and False otherwise.
-Value can be compared as is, or can be a reference to variable from ``<vars>`` tag.
+This function checks if value for certain key in group results contains value provided, returning None if so and False otherwise.
+Value can be checked as is, or can be a reference to variable from ``<vars>`` tag.
+Function evaluates to None if no such key found in group results.

 **Example-1**